-French law has recently developed to allow class actions in limited circumstances.
+French law has developed to allow class actions in limited circumstances.
 Consumer class action may only be brought by an association of consumers.
-The action must also be related to sales contracts or provision of services contracts concluded by consumers placed under the same or similar situations.
+The action must also be related to sales contracts or provision of services contracts concluded by consumers placed under the same or similar situations.42

 The case National Confederation of Housing v.
-3F Real estate company does not concern an insurance dispute but may have an impact on class actions that could be brought against an insurer.
+3F Real estate company43 did not concern an insurance dispute but may have an impact on class actions that could be brought against an insurer.

-In this case, the Court of Appeal of Paris declared inadmissible the action of an association of consumers seeking remedies for a breach committed by a professional lessor under several similar rent contracts.
+In this case, the Court of Cassation confirmed that the action of an association of consumers seeking remedies for a breach committed by a professional lessor under several similar rent contracts was inadmissible.
 According to the ruling, the rent contracts were not 'provision of services' contracts within the meaning of the Consumer Code.
 We can imagine that this reasoning could be transposed to class actions against an insurer, which could be declared inadmissible since those actions are found in the Insurance Code and not the Consumer Code.

 Insurers may also intervene in class actions as the guarantor of the victims or the wrongdoer.
-The Healthcare System Modernisation Act extended class actions to damages arising from healthcare products, which is a growing concern for insurers.
+The Healthcare System Modernisation Act44 extended class actions to damages claims arising from healthcare products, which is a growing concern for insurers.

 Information due to the policyholder